-Sign the report according to instructions on p.
-26.
+Sign the report.

 You can view your progress on Bi-Weekly Progress Reports and all evaluations in Trajecsys by going to Portfolio Reports and choose Evaluation Summaries.

 In the filter section, choose the correct template from the drop-down menu.
 Choose your name and site and click Apply Filter.